If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 Entrepreneur Immigration.
 For experienced business people wanting to start their own business in BC.

-If the BC PNP isn’t the right fit for you or your family, there are alternatives:
+If the BC PNP isn’t the right fit for you or your family, there are alternatives.
+These include:

-Canadian Experience Class.
-Open to migrant workers who have work experience in Canada.
+Canadian Experience Class (an Express Entry program).
+Open to those who have skilled work experience in Canada in the last three years.

 Family sponsorship.
-A way for Canadian citizens and permanent residents over the age of 18 to sponsor their relatives to come to Canada.
+A way for Canadian citizens and permanent residents over the age of 18 to sponsor certain relatives to come to Canada.

-You can hire a representative if you need help
+You can hire a representative if you need support

-The BC PNP process is designed to let you submit an immigration application on your own.
-However, if you need help you can hire a representative (an immigration consultant or lawyer, for example) to help you with the process.
+The BC PNP and Express Entry processes allow you to submit an immigration application on your own.
+But to ensure your application is as strong as it can be, it can be helpful to get expert advice.
+You can hire a representative (an immigration lawyer or consultant, for example) to help you with the process.
 The provincial government’s website has more information on using a representative.

 A bridging open work permit lets you keep working while you wait for the results of your permanent residence application.
 You may be eligible for a bridging open work permit if: